12 Days of Giveaways: Winter Style Package from DUER | Curated

 To enter to win, do at least one of the following:

-1. Follow @DailyHiveCurated, @DailyHiveToronto and @DuerPerformance on Instagram.
+1. Follow @DailyHiveCurated, @DailyHiveVancouver and @DuerPerformance on Instagram.
 Leave a comment below telling us once you have along with your handle.
 (1 entry)

 2. Tweet the following on Twitter: (1 entry)

-- Win a @duerperformance Winter Style Package in @DailyHiveTO’s annual #DH12Days https://bit.ly/3rqUTgP Follow @CuratedDH and RT to enter!
+- Win a @duerperformance Winter Style Package in @DailyHiveVan’s annual #DH12Days https://bit.ly/3ImuJBZ Follow @CuratedDH and RT to enter!

 3. Subscribe to the Daily Hive newsletter: (1 entry)